 Within a rangatahi Māori space we can look to Te Akatoki and Te Rōpū Māori, the Māori Students' Associations at Canterbury and Otago which have publicly criticised their Pākehā counterparts for inequitable pay and treatment.
-Rosa Hibbert-Schooner resigned as the Māori student representative from the UCSA for these reasons and stated.

-Our inherited legacy is one of being visionary, committed to our people, and unapologetically Māori - the space has been created for us to fill, and now we get to decide how that space will best serve us as tangata whenua.
+Rosa Hibbert-Schooner resigned as the Māori student Our inherited legacy is one of being visionary, committed to our people, and unapologetically Māori - the space has been created for us to fill, and now we get to decide how that space will best serve us as tangata whenua.